R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Direct Parameterization of R2DN

-such that the condition on $E$ in \eqref{eqn:EPA} is satisfied for any choice of $Y$.
-Since the remaining parameters $\{B_2, D_{12}, C_2, D_{21},D_{22},b\}$ in \eqref{eqn:r2dn-lti} do not affect the contraction condition \eqref{eqn:H-contract}, we leave them as free learnable parameters.
-The above parameterization therefore satisfies \eqref{eqn:H-contract} by construction, and thus the resulting R2DN is contracting.
+Note that $E$ is invertible for all $Y$.
+The remaining parameters $\{B_2, D_{12}, C_2, D_{21},D_{22},b\}$ in \eqref{eqn:r2dn-lti} are free to learn as they do not affect the contraction condition \eqref{eqn:H-contract}.
+Note that the above parameterization is a special case of robust RENs \cite{Revay++2023} without nonlinear activation.
+Thus, it satisfies Proposition~\ref{prop:lti} and the resulting R2DN \eqref{eqn:r2dn} is contracting by construction.